An In-depth Investigation of User Response Simulation for Conversational Search: Introduction

-Further, we demonstrate a simple two-step generation system that aims to address a subset of the bad responses to improve the generations in the abovementioned problem (2).
-In addition, we notice that a significant portion of the mis-evaluations shares the same reason that is unique to the user response simulation task: the current standard for evaluation does not account for user cooperativeness.
-We propose a data partition and new evaluation heuristic to account for user cooperativeness as solution to the abovementioned problem (3).
+Then, we demonstrate a simple two-step generation system (Sec.~\ref{sec:unifiedqa}, \ref{sec:type-driven}) that aims to address the answer typing errors in the abovementioned problem (2).
+Upon this, we are the first to suggest that the task of user response simulation for conversational search generally resembles the task of question answering while also having distinguishing characteristics.
+We combine transferrable question-answering knowledge with an answer-type predictor to jointly improve answer typing accuracy.
+We also propose a new cooperativeness-aware evaluation heuristic to reduce misevaluations described in the abovementioned problem (3).

-Finally, we conduct experiments comparing our proposed systems and heuristic with existing approaches.
-Evaluating generations from all the systems are done from three perspectives.
-The first is automatic evaluation metrics, such as BLEU \cite{papineni-etal-2002-bleu}, ROUGE \cite{lin-2004-rouge}, and METEOR \cite{banerjee-lavie-2005-meteor}, as well as a classification f1-score.
-Next, we employ crowd workers to score the generated responses in terms of generation relevance and naturalness.
-The last is from the document retrieval performance perspective, following \cite{aliannejadi2019asking, salle2021studying, sekulic2022evaluating}.
-We compare the retrieval performances of adding the clarifying question with generated response as additional input with a retrieval baseline using only the initial query.
+We test and compare our proposed system and heuristic with existing approaches and large language models (LLMs) in Sec.~\ref{sec:experiments}.
+Their generation results are evaluated from four perspectives, including automatic text generation metrics, answer typing metrics, document retrieval performances, and human evaluations.

-Our experiment results show that our best-proposed system improves previously published state-of-the-art by 10.53 BLEU-4, 13.4 ROUGE, 14.59 METEOR on the Qulac dataset, and 10.4 BLEU-4, 13.29 ROUGE, 14.49 METEOR on the ClariQ dataset.
-Evaluations from human judgement confirm that our proposed system significantly improves over a strong T5 baseline.
-Further, for document retrieval, all our proposed systems significantly improve previous state-of-the-art and are on par with oracle generation utility.
+Our experiment results (Sec.~\ref{sec:results}) show that our proposed system significantly outperforms existing approaches and LLMs.
+Human judgments confirm that our proposed system generates more relevant and natural responses.
+Our full experiment code and human annotation results are published on GitHub \footnote{https://anonymous.4open.science/r/UserSimulation-7091}.